Parks In Nonwhite Areas Are Half The Size Of Ones In Majority-White Areas, Study Says

 So what's to be done?

-One of the Trust's initiatives involves working with school districts and cities to improve schoolyards and convert them into public parks, by establishing joint-use agreements for the spaces.
+One of the trust's initiatives involves working with school districts and cities to improve schoolyards and to convert them into public parks, by establishing joint-use agreements for the spaces.

 "We had a project in Oakland where we sent kids out with laser temperature [sensors]," Hwang says.
 "I think the day in Oakland was like in the high 70s.
 And there are temperature readings in the school yard of like 120, 130 degrees.
 I mean, it's just awful for these kids."